-In 1998, he joined the faculty at the University of Pittsburgh-Johnstown, teaching elective courses on Music History, Jazz History and Theory, which he would remain until 2000.
+In 1998, he joined the faculty at the University of Pittsburgh-Johnstown, teaching elective courses on Music History, Jazz History and Theory, and Early Music History in which he would remain until 2000.
 He also accepted an adjunct position from 1998-1999 at Pennsylvania State University-Main Campus as the Instructor of Bass Studies.

-He then joined the music faculty of Indiana University of PA in 2001, becoming tenured as Regular Part-time in 2009.
+He joined the music faculty of Indiana University of PA in 2001, earning tenure as Regular Part-time in 2009.
 While at IUP, he was the Director of Applied Bass Studies, instructed courses in String Methods and Music Appreciation, and directed the Bass Ensemble, Jazz Band, and performed in many events involving students, faculty, and/or guest artists.
-He officially resigned from his position in 2013.

-He began adjunct work St. Francis University in Loretto, PA in 2005 ending in 2012, instructing private voice, piano, and guitar, and an elective appreciation course called “Explorations.”
+He began adjunct work St. Francis University in Loretto, PA in 2005, instructing private voice, piano, and guitar, and an elective appreciation course called “Explorations.”
 He also became the director of the University Choir in 2010.